 In line with the modernisation of the train system, all of the stations will be constructed with modern facilities for the convenience of passengers alike besides being maintenance-friendly, energy-saving with the provisions for future needs and expansion.
 The layout design of every station is efficient with spatial experience of abundant airiness, spaciousness, lightness as well as a scene of safety and security.

-The project comprises 30 stations spanning over the four northern states of Peninsular Malaysia, namely Perlis, Kedah, Penang and Perak.
-Among the 30 stations, three stations will be designated as the Royal Stations, located in the royal towns of Arau, Anak Bukit and Kuala Kangsar respectively.
+The project comprises 23 stations spanning over the four northern states of Peninsular Malaysia, namely Perlis, Kedah, Penang and Perak.
+Among the 30 stations, three stations are designated as the Royal Stations, located in the royal towns of Arau, Anak Bukit and Kuala Kangsar respectively.
 Out of these three stations, the Kuala Kangsar’s station design will be based on the requirements with the royal consent from the Perak Royal Family.